EnMAP (Environmental Monitoring and Analysis Program)

 • EnMAP (Environmental Mapping and Analysis Program), a DLR hyperspectral satellite mission to provide high accuracy hyperspectral image data of the Earth surface on a timely and frequent basis (980 kg).

-• GNOMES-3 (GNSS Navigation and Occultation Measurement Satellites), a radio occultation GNSS-RO commercial weather satellite (20 kg) of PlanetiQ, Golden, CO, USA.
+• GNOMES-3 (GNSS Navigation and Occultation Measurement Satellites): A radio occultation commercial weather satellite (20 kg) of PlanetiQ, USA.

-• BRO-7 of UnseenLabs, France.
-The bus was built by Gomspace, featuring the UnseenLabs built spectrum monitoring payload.
-BRO-7 is a 6U CubeSat providing spectrum monitoring and electromagnetic intelligence service (SIGINT) for maritime and aerial traffic surveillance.
+• BRO-7 of UnseenLabs, France: A 6U CubeSat providing spectrum monitoring and electromagnetic intelligence service (SIGINT) for maritime and aerial traffic surveillance.

 • SpaceBEE of Swarm Technologies Inc., Palo Alto CA, USA launched 12 tiny 0.25 U CubeSats (picosatellites) with ExoLaunch service provider.